shaloo/desc/docs/source/docs/gsg.rst

 Webhook Integration
 -------------------

 Webhooks are mechanisms used by most third party API Providers to notify the API users when an event happens related to an account's API usage.
-These events are asynchronous, say for example, a payment APIs a webhook may be invoked if a bank confirms the payment, or if a customer disputes a charge or if a payment is declined.
+These events are asynchronous, say for example, a payment APIs a webhook may be invoked if a bank confirms the payment, or when returning players verify their phone number or email.

 Webhook integration involves the following steps: